 The City of Paducah with funding support by the National Endowment for the Arts held a Creative Business Bootcamp to help creatives, makers, artists, and entrepreneurs design and grow their creative businesses.
 The November 6, 2020, workshop showcased local resources and connections that benefit anyone looking to start or grow a business.
 This one-hour panel discussion introduces the viewer to the Small Business Resource Guide, permitting, kick-start meetings, business licensing, special events permits, downtown development grants, and the Creative & Cultural Council in addition to benefits and resources through Greater Paducah Economic Development and the Paducah Area Chamber of Commerce.

-Kick-Start Meetings (to launch a development or construction project)
+- Kick-Start Meetings (Schedule a meeting prior to launching a development or construction project.)

 Barkley Regional Airport is conveniently located in the western side of McCracken County.
 Parking is only steps away from the terminal, and customer service is exceptional.
-The airport provides daily jet service on SkyWest to Chicago, passengers can reach 130 domestic and 30 international destinations with only one connection.
+The airport provides jet service on Contour to Charlotte Douglas International Airport (Charlotte, North Carolina).

-The Julian Carroll Convention Center and adjacent Bill and Meredith Schroeder Expo Center are conveniently located in downtown Paducah along the Ohio River.
-Together these facilities offer more than 100,000 square feet in convention space with rooms to accommodate various size groups.
+The Convention Center facilities offer more than 100,000 square feet in convention space with rooms to accommodate various size groups.

 Greater Paducah Economic Development (GPED) is the economic development agency for Paducah and McCracken County.
 It is a public/private partnership formed to attract and grow jobs and investment through assisting existing business with expansion projects and recruiting new businesses.
 GPED controls three separate business/industrial parks, totaling over 2,500 acres in Paducah/McCracken County.
 In addition, GPED promotes private property throughout McCracken County for job creation projects and assists companies with permitting applications at the city, county, and state level.

-The Paducah Convention and Visitors Bureau, the official Destination Marketing Organization for Paducah, is responsible for generating incremental economic benefit to the community through the attraction of leisure traveler, convention, trade show, and group tour visits.
+The Paducah Convention and Visitors Bureau (CVB), the official Destination Marketing Organization for Paducah, is responsible for generating incremental economic benefit to the community through the attraction of leisure traveler, convention, trade show, and group tour visits.
 The goal is to ensure a positive visitor experience by providing the most detailed information and the ultimate customer service.